Welcome to the Early Years Foundation Stage

 Learning in the Early Years Foundation Stage (EYFS)

 In Nursery and Reception, we follow the EYFS framework which sets out the learning and development stages for children as they grow from birth to five years.

 Children engage in a mix of adult led and child initiated activities.
-Where possible we base the children's learning on their interests which inform our topics.
+Where possible, we base the children's learning on their interests, which inform our topics

 Important Days - Reception

-- PE is on a Wednesday.
+- PE is on a Friday.
 Please ensure your child has shorts, t-shirt, trainers and something warm for outdoor PE such as a tracksuit.